andreacappelletti97/mapreduce_hw2/README.md

 UIN: 674197701
 acappe2@uic.edu

+All the examples contained in this documentation are taken running the basic log file in
+<code>input_dir</code>.

+The file contains only 5000 lines and the purpose is just to provide a clear explanation of the mapreduce architecture.

+The <code>output_dir</code> for that input file is provided as well, just for guidance.

+Then a larger log file is provided under the section AWS YouTube Video.
 # TimeInterval job
 This job leads to the creation of different time intervals to analyse the overall logs.